Suez Canal is blocked: How one ship has disrupted global trade

 Ever Given is a 200,000-ton cargo ship that spans a quarter mile, roughly the length of four football fields.
 You'll notice "Evergreen" is the written across its body but, confusingly, that's branding for the Taiwanese company that operates the ship, Evergreen Marine Corp.

 On Tuesday, just before 8 a.m.
 Egypt time, strong gusts of wind knocked it off course.
-En route to Rotterdam from China, it was holding around 20,000 shipping containers of cargo when it became wedged in the canal's east bank.
+En route to Rotterdam from China, it was holding around 20,000 shipping containers of cargo, estimated to be worth $9 billion, when it became wedged in the canal's east bank.

 "The accident is mainly due to the lack of visibility resulting from bad weather conditions as the country passes through a dust storm, with wind speed reaching 40 knots," Suez Canal Authority head Osama Rabie said in a statement.